A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Global fields and locally soluble orbits

-If we assume that $\Div^1(C)$ is locally soluble, then the existence of a locally soluble two-cover of $J^1$ is in fact equivalent to the existence of a locally soluble orbit for the action of $(\SL_n/\mu_2)(K)$ on $K^2\otimes\Sym_2K^n$.
+Under the assumption that $\Div^1(C)$ is locally soluble, the existence of a locally soluble two-cover of $J^1$ is in fact equivalent to the existence of a locally soluble orbit for the action of $(\SL_n/\mu_2)(K)$ on $K^2\otimes\Sym_2K^n$.
 We will see that $\Sel_2(J/K)$ acts simply transitively on the set of locally soluble orbits.
-Therefore, we see that every locally soluble two-cover of $J^1$ is isomorphic to the Fano variety $F(A,B)$ associated to the pencil of quadrics determined by some $(A,B)\in K^2\otimes\Sym_2K^n.$ This also proves Theorem \ref{2Selpar}.
+Therefore, every locally soluble two-cover of $J^1$ is isomorphic to the Fano variety $F(A,B)$ associated to the pencil of quadrics determined by some $(A,B)\in K^2\otimes\Sym_2K^n.$ This also proves Theorem \ref{2Selpar}.

-\begin{theorem} Suppose $C:z^2=f(x,y)$ is a hyperelliptic curve over a global field $K$ of characteristic not 2 such that $\Div^1(C)(K_\nu)\neq\varnothing$ for all places $\nu$ of $K$.
-Then locally soluble orbits for the action of $(\SL_n/\mu_2)(K)$ on $K^2\otimes\Sym_2K^n$ exist with invariant binary form $f(x,y)$ if and only if $W[2]$ is divisible by~$2$ in $\Sel_4(J/K)$, or equivalently that $J^1$ admits a locally soluble two-cover over $K$.
+\begin{theorem} Suppose $C:z^2=f(x,y)$ is a hyperelliptic curve over a global field $K$ of characteristic not $2$ such that $\Div^1(C)(K_\nu)\neq\varnothing$ for all places $\nu$ of $K$.
+Then locally soluble orbits for the action of $(\SL_n/\mu_2)(K)$ on $K^2\otimes\Sym_2K^n$ with invariant binary form $f(x,y)$ exist if and only if $W[2]$ is divisible by~$2$ in $\Sel_4(J/K)$, or equivalently $J^1$ admits a locally soluble two-cover over $K$.
 Furthermore, when these conditions are satisfied, the group $\Sel_2(J/K)$ acts simply transitively on the set of locally soluble orbits and this set is finite. \end{theorem}

 Before proving Theorem \ref{thm:lsoluble}, we note that the notion of locally soluble orbit is a tricky one.
 There could exist an integral binary quartic form $f(x,y)$ that has locally soluble orbits but no soluble orbits over $\Q$.
-For a specific example (suggested by John Cremona, see also \cite[\S 8.1]{Sk}), consider the elliptic curve $E$ defined by the equation $y^2 = x^3 - 1221$.
+For a specific example (suggested by John Cremona; see also \cite[\S 8.1]{Sk}), consider the elliptic curve $E$ defined by the equation $y^2 = x^3 - 1221$.
 This curve has trivial Mordell-Weil group $E(\Q) = 0$ and Tate-Shafarevich group isomorphic to $(\Z/4\Z)^2$.
 The binary quartic form $f(x,y) = 3x^4 - 12x^3y + 11xy^3 - 11y^4$ of discriminant $\Delta = -40252707 = -3^511^237^2$ corresponds to a class $b$ in the Tate-Shafarevich group of $E$ that is divisible by 2.
 Any of the elements $c$ of order $4$ in the Tate-Shafarevich group with $2c = b$ gives a locally soluble orbit with invariant binary form $f(x,y)$.
 The hyperelliptic curve $z^2=f(x,y)$ is locally soluble but has no global points; hence, by Theorem~\ref{thm:soluble}, there is no soluble orbit having invariant binary form $f(x,y)$.